 The ingredients found in fish food will vary depending on the quality of the feed as well as the type of fish you have.
 All prepared fish food follows the same basic formula: amino acids (proteins), lipids (fats), carbohydrates, and vitamins.
-For a meat-eating fish, this means it is likely to include shrimp, fish or squid meal.
+For a meat-eating fish, this means it is likely to include shrimp, fish, or squid meal.
 Fish meals are made from various parts of the seafood that have been dried in commercial ovens and ground smooth for easy digestion.
-For a vegetarian fish, the fish food recipe is more likely to include Spirulina (a blue-green algae that is rich in protein and vitamins).
-Spirulina is so nutrient dense that it is becoming a common dietary supplement for humans too.
+For a vegetarian fish, the fish food recipe is more likely to include Spirulina (blue-green algae that are rich in protein and vitamins).
+Spirulina is so nutrient-dense that it is becoming a common dietary supplement for humans too.

 Vitamins and minerals

 - Vitamins B, C, and E

 These are not the only powerhouse ingredients in your fish food.
 In fact, most ingredient lists for a quality food will have a comprehensive list of great amino acids and vitamins.
 However, there are a few ingredients that you should keep an eye on.
 Some lower-quality fish foods use starches as a filler to bulk up their mix.
 These ingredients include:

 - Potato protein